Upcoming commercial long code SMS & MMS product and fee structure changes on Verizon

 What is Verizon A2P 10DLC?

 This refers to Verizon's new "10-digit long code (10DLC)" service.
 This is an industry-first solution to explicitly allow Application-to-Peer (A2P) SMS traffic over long code phone numbers in the US.

 Do I have to use Verizon 10DLC?

 Yes.
-All long code messaging to Verizon is required to utilize this new service.
+All long code messaging to Verizon is required to utilize this service.

 What exactly will change when this service goes live?
 Does 10DLC still have carrier filtering?

 You should expect to see improved delivery quality of SMS and MMS to the Verizon mobile network.
-The new Verizon 10DLC service does have filtering, but it is designed to target spam and abusive traffic and is not geared toward blocking all forms of A2P messaging as is the case with the filters currently in place with many US and Canada mobile carriers.
+The new Verizon 10DLC service does have filtering, but it is designed to target unsolicited messaging, spam and abusive traffic.
+Verizon's 10DLC filtering is not geared toward blocking all forms of A2P messaging, as is the case with filters currently in place with many US and Canada mobile carriers.

 What is the cost of this new service?

 Verizon is adding a termination fee of $0.0025 per SMS message segment and a $0.005 per MMS sent from a Twilio long code number to Verizon.
 We will pass this fee through to our customers at no markup.
 To ensure transparency, this fee will appear as a separate line item on invoices and on the Usage page in Console.